 The Field Quickly Expands

 The year 1989 saw the arrival of the German additive manufacturing company EOS GmbH.
-They focused primarily on the laser sintering technology and would soon come up with Direct Metal Laser Sintering (DMLS).
+They focused primarily on the laser sintering technology and would soon develop Direct Metal Laser Sintering (DMLS).
 With DMLS, laser sintering would become the only 3D printing technology capable of producing entirely metal parts.
 This greatly expanded the range of applications for which 3D printers could be used, as complex parts could now be created from real, durable metals.

 While SLA shines a UV light to harden polymers and SLS uses a C02 laser to fuse powders, FMD took an entirely different approach.
 With FDM, a cable of thermoplastic material is fed through a heated nozzle that extrudes the liquefied material in layers to create the part being printed.
-Interestingly enough, Scott Crump had the idea for FDM while in the process of making a toy frog for his daughter using a glue gun loaded with wax and polyethylene.
+Interestingly enough, Scott Crump had the idea for FDM while making a toy frog for his daughter using a glue gun loaded with wax and polyethylene.

 During the 90s, several other 3D printing companies would emerge including ZCorporation, Objet Geometries, and others.
 Each would contribute to the development of the technology.